-- In a large mixing bowl, beat together the sweetened condensed milk, extract, and half of the powdered sugar.¾ cup sweetened condensed milk, 2 teaspoons peppermint extract, 4 cups powdered sugar
+- In a large mixing bowl, using a hand mixer, beat together the sweetened condensed milk, extract, and half of the powdered sugar.¾ cup sweetened condensed milk, 2 teaspoons peppermint extract, 4 cups powdered sugar

 - Once it becomes a paste, add in the remaining powdered sugar.
 Continue beating together until it is no longer wet.
 It will thicken and become a stiff dough.
 It should be completely dry without being sticky.

-- Allow the patties to sit at room temperature to dry out, for two to three hours.
+- Allow the patties to sit at room temperature to dry out, for 2-3 hours.

 - Once the patties are done drying, in a medium bowl, microwave half of the dark chocolate for about 90 seconds.
 Stir the chocolate until it is smooth and creamy.
 If the chocolate is not completely melted, return the bowl to the microwave and add an additional 30 seconds as needed.24 ounces dark melting chocolate

 - Using a fork, dip the patties, one at a time, into the melted chocolate, completely covering each piece.
 Gently return the dipped patty to the parchment paper until the chocolate sets.
 Repeat with remaining patties and chocolate.